When Delhi HC mentioned facts of another case in Chidambaram’s bail order

 "Section 44 does not talk of Joint investigation or joint trial.
 It makes it mandatory that the offence punishable under Section 4 of the Act and any scheduled offence connected to the offence under that section shall be triable only by Special Court constituted for the area in which the offence has been committed."

-The high court, in its November 15 order dismissing bail plea of Chidambaram, mentioned the facts of Tandon's case that "it is alleged that during the period from November 15, 2016 to November 19, 2016 huge cash to the tune of Rs.
-31.75 crores was deposited in eight bank accounts in Kotak Mahindra Bank in the accounts of 'group of companies'."
+The high court, in its November 15 order dismissing bail plea of Chidambaram, mentioned the facts of Tandon's case that "it is alleged that during the period from November 15, 2016, to November 19, 2016, huge cash to the tune of Rs.
+31.75 crores were deposited in eight bank accounts in Kotak Mahindra Bank in the accounts of 'group of companies'."

-The order says the prosecution in that case has given details of demand draft issued from November 15, 2016 to November 19, 2016 from eight bank accounts in the name of Sunil Kumar, Dinesh Kumar, Abhilasha Dubey, Madan Kumar, Madan Saini, Satya Narain Dagdi and Seema Bai on various dates.
+The order says the prosecution, in that case, has given details of demand draft issued from November 15, 2016, to November 19, 2016, from eight bank accounts in the name of Sunil Kumar, Dinesh Kumar, Abhilasha Dubey, Madan Kumar, Madan Saini, Satya Narain Dagdi and Seema Bai on various dates.
 Most of the Demand Drafts issued have since been recovered.

-"The statements recorded during investigation have evidentiary value under Section 50 PMLA.
-Prima facie, the version given by them is in consonance with the prosecution case.
+"The statements recorded during the investigation have evidentiary value under Section 50 PMLA.
+Prima facie, the version is given by them is in consonance with the prosecution case.
 The prosecution has further relied upon call data records, CCTV footage.
 Account Trend Analysis, the high court order notes.

-It added, "The stated activity allegedly indulged into by the accused named in the commission of predicate offence is replete with mens rea.
+It added, "The stated activity allegedly indulged into by the accused named in the commission of predicate offence is replete with men's rea.
 In that, the concealment, possession, acquisition or use of the property by projecting or claiming it as untainted property and converting the same by bank drafts, would certainly come within the sweep of criminal activity relating to a scheduled offence.
 That would come within the meaning of Section 3 and punishable under Section 4 of the Act."

 Tandon, who was arrested in 2016, is an accused in the demonetisation-related money laundering case.